shouryasingh-codes/Hand-Gesture-Automation-ML/README.md

 Scikit-Learn

-OS Automation (os / pyautogui)
+pyautogui / os (for system control)

-🤝 What I learnt
+🔥 What I Learnt

-Real-time ML model integration
+Real-time ML system building

-Working with MediaPipe landmarks

-Normalizing coordinate-based data

-Training + evaluating simple ML models
+Landmark normalization logic

-Using Python for automation
+Using RandomForest for classification

-Most importantly: debugging real-time systems

-Author
+Practical issues in gesture control

+Automating system using pure Python

+And yeah — debugging hell and coming out alive 💀💪

+🙋‍♂️ Made by
-Lucky Singh
+Shourya Singh
+Built from scratch, tested in pain, now running smooth 😎